-Andrews, a Whig, was the representative for Kentucky's 11th congressional district from 1839 to 1843.
+Andrews was the representative for Kentucky’s 11th congressional district and was a Whig.
+He served from 1839 to 1843.

 From Dec 1839 to Mar 1843, Andrews missed 235 of 1,725 roll call votes, which is 13.6%.
 This is better than the median of 26.0% among the lifetime records of representatives serving in Mar 1843.
 The chart below reports missed votes over time.